-We would expect to see a comprehensive governance structure in place for appointing and monitoring service providers, with evidence of regular reviews being undertaken and active changes being made as required.
+There should be a transparent and documented process for appointing and monitoring service providers, with evidence of regular reviews being undertaken and changes being made as required.

 We were provided with Terms of Reference for the Investment Forum and the Product Governance Forum.